-In our line of work we get to spend a lot of time with salespeople.
-We hear the good, the not so good and everything in between.
-One of the topics that always seems to fall in the “not so good” column is quotas.
+In our line of work, we get to spend a lot of time with salespeople.
+We hear the good, the not so good and even worse.
+One of the topics that always seems to fall in the more challenging column is quotas.
 There is never a shortage of strong opinions, but generally, the themes are a sense of unfairness, lack of achievability, and no transparency of the process.

 Common stories we hear include: